Tips for Ensuring Digital Security in Schools

 In a recent blog, we looked at the ways in which you can tell if your IT network is healthy.
 One vital area is that of digital security.
 Online safety in schools has become one of the most important aspects of education, as it is vital that children, and their details, remain safe online.

 Previously, we noted how e-safety could be encouraged in schools through educating teachers and children.
 In order to help this, we offer yearly seminars to constantly update you on how best to approach your digital security, led by a specialist from the Lucy Faithfull Foundation.
-You can read more here.
+Read more of our internet safety tips for schools.

 Digital security does not begin and end at the school gate.
 We offer packages for parents on how to reinforce digital security, and emphasise to their children how best to ensure online safety in schools, and at home.